bootdotdev/blog/content/misc/best-coding-challenges.md

 ### For beginners

-No matter what language you’re working in, there will be a core set of skills you should know in order to pass muster, like printing “hello world.”
+No matter what language you’re working in, there will be a core set of skills you should know in order to pass muster, like printing "hello world."
 That’s why I adore [Adriann’s Simple Programming Problems](https://adriann.github.io/programming_problems.html) for being language agnostic.

-These serve as a simple set of coding challenges for beginners (including the classic “hello world”) all the way up to advanced, like writing a program that plays Hangman.
+These serve as a simple set of coding challenges for beginners (including the classic "hello world") all the way up to advanced, like writing a program that plays Hangman.

 No matter what your level, language, or job, you’ll be able to find value challenging yourself to complete these coding challenges.